Anomalous Hall effect and quantum criticality in geometrically frustrated heavy fermion metals

-{\it AHE in the Kondo screened phase.} In the $P_L$ phase, the Kondo order parameter $\rho_{K,i}$ acquires a non-zero expectation value $\rho_K = \ev{\rho_{K,i}}$.
+{\it Mechanism of the AHE - the Kondo screened $P_L$ phase.~} In the $P_L$ phase, the Kondo order parameter $\rho_{K,i}$ acquires a non-zero expectation value $\rho_K = \ev{\rho_{K,i}}$.
 There should still be an incoherent piece of the slave boson fields: $\rho_{K,i} = \rho_K + \pi'_{i}$.
 Moreover, we focus on the case where the chiral order survives in the $P_L$ phase.
-By considering the same triangular diagrams now mediated by the incoherent part $\pi'_i$s, the fluctuations of the Kondo order parameter still mediate chiral interactions similarly as in the $P_S$ phase, but with a reduced weight.
-However, there is no spectral sum rule for the $\pi'_i$s to readily obtain this reduced weight.
-In the Supplemental Material, we use a slave rotor approach for the periodic Anderson model to determine this factor.
-The effective chiral interaction becomes
+By considering the same triangular diagrams now mediated by the incoherent part $\pi'_i$, the fluctuations of the Kondo order parameter still mediate chiral interactions similarly as in the $P_S$ phase, but with a reduced weight.
+However, there is no spectral sum rule for the $\pi'_i$s to obtain this reduced weight readily.
+In the Supplemental Material~\cite{supp}, we use a slave rotor approach for the periodic Anderson model to determine this factor.
+The effective Hamiltonian of the $d$-electrons becomes

 where $U$ is the onsite Hubbard repulsion.
-We fix $U = 16t$, i.e.\ twice as the $d$-electron's bandwidth through all the calculations.
-As a result, the effective Hamiltonian of the $d$-electrons becomes

-Keeping only $\rho_K$ part of $H_K$, the Kondo screened chiral phase is described by the following effective Hamiltonian:
+We fix $U = 2W$, {\it i.e.}\ twice the $d$-electron's bandwidth throughout the calculations.
+Keeping only the $\rho_K$ part of $H_K$ leads to the following effective Hamiltonian: